Arkansas Laws on Service Dogs and Emotional Support Animals

 • gyms, bowling alleys, and other places of exercise or recreation

-• libraries, museums, and other places where items are collected or displayed publicly
+• libraries, museums, and other places where items are collected or displayed publicly, and

-The ADA and Arkansas law both prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+The ADA and Arkansas law both prohibit public places from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
+However, Arkansas law requires you to pay for any damage your animal causes.

 What Types of Support Animals Are Allowed in Arkansas Housing?